suchyta1/Valarauko/README.md

 This is done with the `--source` command line argument.
 (See [`site-setups/Edison/y1-source`](https://github.com/suchyta1/BalrogMPI/blob/master/site-setups/Edison/y1-source.sh) as an example I use on Edison.)
 If `--source` isn't given, you'll need to have everything set up by default in your rc file.
-To be explicitly clear, the file given will be sourced both when  you're running [`BuildJob.py`](https://github.com/suchyta1/BalrogMPI/blob/master/BuildJob.py) itself, and in your output job submission file.
+To be explicitly clear, the file given will be sourced both when  you're running `BuildJob.py`, and in your output job submission file.
 (The former is so it's easier to build your jobs from the command line, without requiring you to manually set things up.)

-[`BuildJob.py`](https://github.com/suchyta1/BalrogMPI/blob/master/BuildJob.py) takes up to 3 command line arguments.
+`BuildJob.py` takes up to 3 command line arguments.
 `--source` was mentioned above.
 You'll always need to give an argument to `--config`.
 This is a python file (see [`site-setups/Edison/y1-config.py`](https://github.com/suchyta1/BalrogMPI/blob/master/site-setups/Edison/y1-config.py) as an example I use on Edison),